Evaluating modular equations for abelian surfaces: Introduction

-\paragraph{Organization of the paper.} In~\cref{sec:modeq}, we recall the definition of Siegel and Hilbert modular equations and give explicit formulas for their denominators.
-In~\cref{sec:precision}, we present our computational model and study precision losses in certain polynomial operation appearing in the sequel. \Cref{sec:theta} focuses on computations in the analytic Siegel and Hilbert moduli spaces.
-In~\cref{sec:hilbert}, we conclude on the cost of the whole algorithm, focusing the case of Hilbert modular equations for~$\Q(\sqrt{5})$.
+In~\cref{sec:modeq}, we recall the definition of Siegel and Hilbert modular equations, and provide explicit formulas for their numerators and denominators.
+In~\cref{sec:structure}, we describe the evaluation algorithms for these modular equations in more detail. \Cref{sec:agm} is devoted to the key numerical algorithms on period matrices as described above.
+We establish the complexity of evaluating modular equations numerically in \cref{sec:precision}, and complete the proof of the main theorems in \cref{sec:proofs}.